Brothers in Unity: Second incarnation (2021-present)

 In 2021, 21 Yale undergraduates revived the defunct society in a different form.
 While the original Brothers had a relatively open admissions policy and a large membership, its new incarnation follows the model of Yale's restrictive and smaller senior secret societies.

 The new group says it seeks members with professional experience in, or simply passion for, certain types of public service, including the U.S. armed forces, U.S. Congress, the U.S. foreign service, and U.S. intelligence community; and, in "exceptional circumstances", people who demonstrate business leadership or entrepreneurship.

 The society is funded by the 1768 Foundation Inc., a 501(c)(3) public charity administered by alumni.

+The society hosts an annual dinner in Washington D.C. for its alumni and is a member of the Association of American Collegiate Literary Societies as of 2023.

 Symbols and traditions

 Internally, members call the society the Brotherhood.
 In 1768 or 1769, the Brothers adopted the motto E parvis oriuntur magna, meaning "From small things come great things".
 Its values are chivalry, openness, and selflessness.

-Activities

-Brothers in Unity holds debates and invites speakers to discuss contemporary entrepreneurship, foreign policy, literature, and politics.
-In 2021, it hosted a lecture named for Morrison Waite, the seventh chief justice of the U.S. Supreme Court, who helped strike down the Civil Rights Act of 1875.
-The Brothers also award the David Humphreys Prize for a valedictory oration.

-In 2022, the Brothers donated photographs and documents concerning its revival to the Yale University Library's Manuscript and Archives collection.
-The Brothers convene regular debates and special lectures in the Mendell Room at the Brothers in Unity Courtyard in Branford College.